andwn/cave-story-md/.github/CONTRIBUTING.md

 ### Music

-The sound driver used is XGM from SGDK.
-The only real restrictions for this are:
+The sound driver used is XGM from SGDK, though I am currently considering migrating to another.
+(This means that even if your contribution is accepted, it may eventually be discarded or transcribed to another format)

+For the time being, the only real restrictions for music in the XGM driver are:

 - The file must be a VGM, created in Deflemask or similar
 - The channel FM6 must always be set to DAC mode (effect 1701)